| |

 Diagram 1:

-In the charts below, basic symbols represent which strings to play (diagram 2).
+In the basic guitar chord charts below, basic symbols represent which strings to play (diagram 2).
 The "X" (do not play string) means not to strum or touch that string.
 The "O" (open string) indicates that the string is to be played, but no finger should be touching that string.
 The "XO" in the chart means that the string should be deadened, or muffled.

 Diagram 2: